dganesan/mhealth-course/chapter3-activityrecognition/ch3-overfitting.md

 \[ E = \frac{1}{k} \sum_{i=1}^{k} E_i \]

 By taking the average error across the folds, we ensure that the model's performance is not overly influenced by any single partition of the data.

+### Is all of this necessary?

+This sounds like a lot of work, so you might wonder if it is necessary to divide your data this way.
+But it is crucial to measure the performance of a classifier on an independent test set.
+Every classifier looks for patterns in the training data, i.e. correlations between the features and the class.
+Some of the patterns discovered may be spurious, i.e. they are valid in the training data due to randomness in how the training data was selected, but they are not valid, or not as strong, in the whole dataset.
+A classifier that relies on these spurious patterns will have higher accuracy on the training examples than it will on the rest of the data.
+Only accuracy measured on an independent test set is a fair estimate of accuracy on the the entire data.
+The phenomenon of relying on patterns that are strong only in the training data is called overfitting.

 ## Conclusion